dvera/riskreport/biomarker/vitamin_d.md

 ## Vitamin D Level

-"Vitamin D is essential for healthy bones and teeth, and for your body to work well.
-It also helps keep your muscles, nerves, and immune system working normally.
+Vitamin D is essential for healthy bones and teeth..
+It also helps keep the muscles, nerves, and immune system functioning.
 Having low levels of vitamin D is a common problem that can lead to bone disorders and other medical problems.
-Vitamin D testing can let you know if you need to increase your vitamin D levels.
-You get vitamin D in three ways.
-Your body makes vitamin D when your bare skin is exposed to sunlight.
-Only a few foods, such as egg yolks and fatty fish, naturally contain vitamin D. You can take vitamin D supplements."
+The body makes vitamin D when bare skin is exposed to sunlight.
+Only a few foods, such as egg yolks and fatty fish, naturally contain vitamin D. Vitamin D can also be consumed through supplements.

 <div style="display: flex; flex-direction: column; gap: 10px;">